PowerDNS/weakforced/docs/manpages/wforce.1.md

 # BUGS
-The replication function of clustering means that as more servers are added to a cluster, incremental performance gains may be less each time, eventually possibly leading to peformance degradation.
+The replication function of clustering means that as more servers are added to a cluster, incremental performance gains may be less each time, eventually possibly leading to performance degradation.
 This is because each server keeps a full copy of the stats DBs and the blacklists, and changes to those are replicated to all siblings.
 This can be mitigated by partitioning siblings into smaller clusters that do not share